Huddersfield Road, Millbrook, Stalybridge, SK3

 A notable example of experimental 1960s church design, retaining its original character to a high degree.
 The stained glass screen by Pierre Fourmaintraux, original corona and ceramic Stations and holy water stoups by Alan Boyson are all striking features of the interior.

 In 2011 an estimated repair bill of £250,000 led to a decision to close the church.
 A final Mass was held on 14 July 2011, and the future of the church is now uncertain.
-[It was listed grade II in December 2011].
+The church was listed Grade II in December 2011.

 St Raphael is a very ambitious building which reflects the era of architectural and liturgical experiment in which it was built.
 Although the plan is essentially traditional, it is treated in an innovative manner.
 There are storeyed transepts reached by open spiral stairs, a long nave, crossing with a dome and clerestory lighting, and east Lady Chapel.
 The altar stands beneath the dome in front of the chapel.
 It is of black and white marble, with matching altar rails.
 The north wall of the nave is dominated by a full-height (8 ft 6 ins high x 60 ft long) screen with dalle de verre stained glass by Pierre Fourmaintraux of Powells (Whitefriars), with scenes from the story of Tobias and the Angel.
 Ceramic Stations of the Cross were designed for the building by Alan Boyson.
 There is a west end narthex and separate baptistery with a white stone font.
 Sacristies, toilets, etc. are along the south side of the building, to which a presbytery is attached.